-14. Confidentiality.
+12. Confidentiality.

 For the purposes of this Agreement, "Confidential Information" includes, but is not limited to, any information that has been or will be disclosed in any form by one Party under this Agreement to the other Party.
 The Parties shall hold all Confidential Information in trust and in the strictest confidence, using efforts and a standard of care fully commensurate with those which the Parties employ for protection of their own confidential information and shall employ such precautions as are necessary to prevent unauthorized use, access to and disclosure of Confidential Information.
 Confidential Information may be disclosed by the Parties solely for the purposes of carrying out each Parties obligations under this Agreement and to the extent that such disclosure is required by court or regulatory order or as otherwise required by law or regulation, provided, however, that each Party shall notify the other Party immediately upon learning of the possibility of any such requirement in order to allow that Party a reasonable opportunity to contest or limit the scope of such required disclosure (including application for a protective order or other remedy).
-The Parties shall comply with all applicable legal requirements and, without limiting the generality of the foregoing, nothing in this Agreement hat would contravene the Access to Information Act (Canada) or the Privacy Act (Canada).
+The Parties shall comply with all applicable legal requirements and, without limiting the generality of the foregoing, nothing in this Agreement shall be construed in a manner that would contravene the Access to Information Act (Canada) or the Privacy Act (Canada).

-15. Termination.
+13. Termination.

-- CMHC may, by written notice to the Recipient (the "Notice of Termination"), immediately terminate this Agreement if: - (a) the Recipient has breached one or more of its obligations under this Agreement and has not remedied its obligations, to the sole satisfaction of CMHC, within thirty (30) calendar days of the date on which such breach occurred, or within any other timeframe that the Parties have agreed to in writing (as the case may be), or
+- (1) CMHC may, by written notice to the Recipient (the "Notice of Termination"), immediately terminate this Agreement if: - (a) the Recipient has breached one or more of its obligations under this Agreement and has not remedied its obligations, to the sole satisfaction of CMHC, within thirty (30) calendar days of the date on which such breach occurred, or within any other timeframe that the Parties have agreed to in writing (as the case may be), or - (b) the Recipient has become bankrupt or insolvent, or is otherwise unable to meet its financial obligations, or - (c) the Project does not proceed in accordance with the Project Activity timelines in Schedule A. - (2) Notwithstanding any other provision of this Agreement, CMHC may terminate this Agreement for any reason upon ten (10) calendar days' written notice to the Recipient, including without limitation, if funding for the Program is no longer available due to no or insufficient appropriations by the Government of Canada.
+In such event, CMHC will advance funding for the invoices relating to the Project that have been completed up to the date of the Notice of Termination.